-The DC Medicaid weights are based on version 33 of the Hospital-Specific Relative Value (HSRV) national relative weights as developed and maintained annually by 3M.
-Effective October 1, 2016, DC Medicaid slightly adjusted these weights to accommodate the increased casemix impact of ICD-10 coding.
-The adjusted weights will continue to be used for October 1, 2017.
+The DC Medicaid weights are based on the Hospital-Specific Relative Value (HSRV) national relative weights as developed and maintained annually by 3M.
+Effective October 1, 2016, DC Medicaid slightly adjusted these weights downward to accommodate the increased casemix impact of ICD-10 coding.
+These adjusted weights were also used for FY 2018 payment because there was no grouper change for October 1, 2017.
+However, for October 1, 2018, with the implementation of grouper version 35, the adjustments have been removed; rates will be based upon version 35 of the HSRV national weights.